Stable dynamic helix state in the nonintegrable XXZ Heisenberg model: Level statistics

+A popular approach to distinguishing between integrable and nonintegrable model involves studying spectral statistics using tools derived from random matrix theory.
+For a nonintegrable model, the statistical distribution of level spacings follows the Wigner-Dyson distribution, while integrable models follow the Poisson distribution.
+This distribution can also be directly detected using the average level spacing ratio $r$-value \cite {Oganesyan2007, Atas2013}. which is the average of

-and average this ratio over $l$, where $s_{l}$ is level spacings $ E_{l}-E_{l-1}$.
-In general, Wigner--Dyson from Gaussian Orthogonal Ensemble (WD-GOE) and WD-GUE distributions correspond to $r\approx 0.53$ and $ r\approx 0.60$ respectively, while Poisson distribution is $r\approx 0.39$. { \ We introduce a slightly perturbation in numerical calculations to avoid numerical difficulties arising from degenerate eigenstates, such as superposition of degenerate eigenstates or the occurrence of $0/0$ and so on.
-In Fig. (\ref{figure1}), we also plot a phase diagram in terms of average level spacing ratio $r$ in $h$ vs disorder strength $x$ plane.
-As can be seen from the figure, there is a crossover from integrable to non-integrable phases. }
+where $s_{l}$ is level spacings $E_{l}-E_{l-1}$ for a selected set of energy levels $\left\{ E_{l}\right\} $. $r\approx 0.53$ and $r\approx 0.60$ for Wigner--Dyson from Gaussian Orthogonal Ensemble (WD-GOE) and WD-GUE distributions, respectively, and $r\approx 0.39$ for the Poisson distribution.
+This has been used in several works \cite {Stagraczynski2017,Zhang2023,Laumann2014,Schecter2019,Dong2023}.
+The XXZ Heisenberg model is known to be integrable by Bethe ansatz methods \cite {Mikeska2004}.
+However, in the presence of $H_{\mathrm{ran}}$, we will show the integrability of the system is destroyed based on numerical results for a finite-size system.{\ In Fig. \ref{figure1}, we depict a phase diagram illustrating the average level spacing ratio $r$ plotted against $h$ vs disorder strength in the $x$ plane. }As evident from the figure, a transition from integrable to nonintegrable phases is observed.

-On the other hand, one can also identify the integrability\ by computing the probability distribution of the spacings $s$ between energy levels $P(s)$.
-We start with the case with $x=y=0$, but arbitrary $h$.
-The distribution $ P(s)$\ in each sector indexed by the spin component in $z$\ direction is expected to be Poisson distribution.
-However, the result from exact diagonalization of small sized system shows that a perfect Poisson distribution can be obtained when the translational symmetry is broken by slight deviation of the coupling strength of a single dimer.
-For the case with nonzero $x$ and $y$, the states in different sectors are hybridized, and then one has to count $P(s)$\ for whole levels.
-In Fig. (\ref{figure1}), we plot the energy level spacing statistics of the model with finite $N$.
+On the other hand, we also computed the statistical distribution of the spacings $s$ between energy levels, denoted as $P(s)$.
+We start with the case $x=y=0$, but arbitrary $h$.
+The distribution $P(s)$\ in each sector indexed by the spin component in $z$\ direction is anticipated to follow a Poisson distribution.
+Nevertheless, results obtained from exact diagonalization of a small-sized system reveal that a near-perfect Poisson distribution can be achieved when the translational symmetry is broken by a slight deviation in the coupling strength of a single dimer.
+In the scenario where $x$ and $y$ are nonzero, states in different sectors become hybridized, necessitating the calculation of $P(s)$ across all levels.
+In Fig. \ref{figure1}, we illustrate the level spacing statistics of the model with a finite $N$.
 We take $x=y$\ for simplicity, but with different random number series $\left\{ x_{j}\right\} $ and $\left\{ y_{j}\right\} $.
-We\ find that the level spacing distribution depends on the parameters $\left( x,h\right) $: (i) $ \left( x,h\right) $ $=\left( 0,0.5\right) $, $P(s)$\ is the Poisson distribution as expected; (ii) $\left( x,h\right) $ $=\left( 0.05,0.5\right) $,\ $P(s)$ is the WD-GUE distribution.
+We\ find that the level spacing distribution depends on the parameters $\left( x,h\right) $: (i) $\left( x,h\right) $ $=\left( 0,0.5\right) $, $P(s)$\ follows the Poisson distribution as expected; (ii) $\left( x,h\right) $ $ =\left( 0.05,0.5\right) $,\ $P(s)$ follows the WD-GUE distribution.